brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 24 bht.md

 ### Philip Schaff:
 1. "But I trust in the Lord that I also myself shall come shortly."
-2. "Here he uses the same adverb of his own coming which he had used in Philippians 2:19 of the sending of Timothy."
+2. "We can see the great naturalness of the language here."
 3. "Here, as before, he does not let his hopes obscure the thought that his coming or absence is in the hands of the Lord."

 ### Archibald T. Robertson: